Eliav2/how-react-hooks-work/How React hooks works.md

 #### effects

 - update call - the moment FC body is executed. this is always the first phase of a render.
 - useLayoutEffect - it is triggered immediately after all the scheduled update calls executed, just before flushing changes to the browser's DOM and before useEffect.
   the docs say:
-  > Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.
+  > Updates scheduled inside useLayoutEffect will be flushed synchronously before the browser has a chance to paint.

 - useEffect - it is triggered after _all_ scheduled updates calls has been executed. this is always the last phase of a render.